Tom De Koning

 Tom De Koning (/ˈkoʊnɪŋ/ KOH-ning; born 16 July 1999) is a professional Australian rules footballer playing for St Kilda Football Club in the Australian Football League (AFL).

 Career

-Standing at over two metres tall, De Koning has throughout his career been a ruckman.
-Though never considered a great tap ruckman – his performance in the traditional ruck statistics of hitouts and hitouts-to-advantage have never been elite – he has the mobility and athleticism to contribute as a ground midfielder, clearance winner and two-way defensive player; he also rests and rotates as a deep forward.
-A decent contested mark with a strong aerial leap, he has earned frequent Mark of the Week nominations throughout his career.
+Standing at over two metres tall, De Koning has primary played as a ruckman throughout his career.
+Although not regarded as an elite tap ruckman in terms of hitouts and hitouts-to-advantage statistics, he has been noted for his mobility and athleticism contributing as a ground midfielder, clearance winner and two-way defensive player.
+Known for his contested marking and aerial ability, he has received multiple Mark of the Week nominations during his career.

 Junior career

 De Koning attended Padua College and played junior football for Mt Martha alongside future Carlton teammate Jacob Weitering and St Kilda player Hunter Clark.
 De Koning joined TAC Cup club Dandenong Stingrays, notably kicking nine goals as a bottom-aged player in a 2016 match against the Northern Knights.
 He played a total of 19 matches for the Stingrays, as well as four for Vic Country in the 2017 AFL Under 18 Championships, although his 2017 was interrupted after he lacerated his kidney in July in fall in a ruck contest.